 A configuration is a set of RaptorXML validation options.
 When a server is added, it will have a configuration named default.
 This is a set of RaptorXML options set to their default values.
-You can edit these values.
-You can also add new configurations that contain other option values.
+You can add new configurations that contain other option values.
 After you have defined multiple server configurations, you can select one configuration to be the active configuration.
 This is the configuration that will be used when the Validate on Server command is executed.

-The Configurations pane has two parts: (i) a left-hand pane, which shows the configurations and the types of document that can be validated; (ii) a right-hand pane, which displays the options, organized in groups, of the validation type that is selected in the left-hand pane; at the bottom of the right-hand pane is a description of the selected option (see screenshot above).
+The Configurations pane has two parts: (i) a left-hand pane, which shows the configurations, each containing a list of document-types that can be validated; (ii) a right-hand pane, which displays the validation options for the document-type selected in the left-hand pane; at the bottom of the right-hand pane is a description of the selected option (see screenshot above).

 Adding a configuration